qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 :ref:`Rule-based rendering <rule_based_rendering>`.

-To create a rule, select the |labelingRuleBased| **Rule-based labeling** option in the main drop-down list from the :guilabel:`Labels` tab and click the |signPlus| button at the bottom  of the dialog.
+To create a rule, select the |labelingRuleBased| **Rule-based labeling** option in the main drop-down list from the :guilabel:`Labels` tab and click the |symbologyAdd| button at the bottom  of the dialog.
 Then fill the new dialog with a description and an expression to filter features.
 You can also set a :ref:`scale range
 <label_scaledepend>` in which the label rule should be applied.
 The other